PensionBee/ddd-workshop/README.md

 ## The Practical Bit

-*Note: each section of the workshop builds upon the previous one.
-You can check your solutions against the code found in the next section.*

-Let's start out by adding our new command handler and the associated **Events**
+Let's start out by adding our new command handler and the associated **Events**.

 1. In **src/contexts/accounts/core/commandHandlers/removeFollower.handler.ts**, complete the command handler.
 2. In **src/contexts/accounts/core/commandHandlers/removeFollower.handler.spec.ts**, complete the test suite.